nicoboss/nsz/README.md

                         missing keys to ./titlekeys.txt and JSON files inside ./titledb/ (obtainable from
                         https://github.com/blawar/titledb).
+                        NOTE: This parameter has no effect when processing a ticketless dump file.
   --undupe              Deleted all duplicates (games with same ID and
                         Version).
 The Files folder will get parsed in order so the later in the argument list the more likely the